akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 * New abstract class `EventSourcedEntityWithEnforcedReplies` in Java API for Akka Cluster Sharding Typed and corresponding factory method `Entity.ofEventSourcedEntityWithEnforcedReplies` to ease the creation of `EventSourcedBehavior` with enforced replies.
 * New method `EventSourcedEntity.withEnforcedReplies` added to Scala API to ease the creation of `EventSourcedBehavior` with enforced replies.
 * `Routers.pool` now take a factory function rather than a `Behavior` to protect against accidentally sharing same behavior instance and state across routees.

+### Akka Typed Stream API changes

+* `ActorSoruce.actorRef` relying on `PartialFunction` has been replaced in the Java API with a variant more suitable to be called by Java.